 My child has asthma, how is this managed?
 Each individual must have an asthma card or in severe cases an individual care plan agreed between school and parents /carers and their specialist healthcare provider.
+All children with asthma should have a reliever inhaler and spacer at school Staff are trained to:-

-- All children with asthma should have a reliever inhaler and spacer at school - Staff will be trained to:- - know that asthma is a widespread, serious but controllable condition - recognise that pupils with asthma need immediate access to reliever inhalers at all times - ensure that the child's reliever inhaler must be immediately available to hand when sports activities take place especially at the swimming pool. - know which pupils have a Individual Health Plan and when to follow this - know common triggers, signs and what to do in an asthma attack
+- know that asthma is a widespread, serious but controllable condition - recognise that pupils with asthma need immediate access to reliever inhalers at all times - ensure that the child's reliever inhaler must be immediately available to hand when sports activities take place especially at the swimming pool. - know which pupils have a Individual Health Plan and when to follow this - administering salbutamol inhalers through a spacer; - making appropriate records of asthma attacks - know common triggers, signs and what to do in an asthma attack - responding appropriately to a request for help from another member of staff; - recognising when emergency action is necessary;